 With WWDC 2021 dates confirmed and iOS 15 rumors picking up, we can start to answer questions about the iOS 15 release for iPhone.

-Work on iOS 14 will eventually slow down and Apple will shift its attention to the next version of iOS, presumably called iOS 15.
+Work on iOS 14 will eventually slow down, iOS 14.7 will likely serve as one of the last major upgrades to iOS 14, and Apple will shift its attention to iOS 15.

 We don’t have a ton of details yet, but rumors are starting to peel back the onion.
 With that in mind, we want to outline some of the basics for iPhone owners interested in the next version of iOS.